The United States excels at giving people lots of political titles. The President has at least 7 different roles that he plays.

-- To give commands to the US armed forces.
+- To issue commands to the US armed forces.

 - To meet with foreign ambassadors and dignitaries.

-The ability to give certain commands to the US Armed Forces falls to the Commander in Chief of the USA.
+The ability to assign certain orders to the US Armed Forces falls to the Commander in Chief of the USA.

-The role of meeting foreign dignitaries and acting as a representative of the USA falls to the Chief of State.
+The role of meeting foreign dignitaries and acting as a representative of the US falls to the Chief of State.
+This is an example of the role of the Chief of State.

 Examples of Chief of State Roles

 The role of the Chief of State is a lot like that of the Head of State.
-These figures are leading ambassadors for their country and take part in a range of events both at home and abroad.
+They are ambassadors and take part in a range of events.

-Common events that the President may attend as Chief of State include the following.
+Typical events that the President may attend as Chief of State include the following: